omega8cc/boa/docs/DRUSH-CLI.md

-If core commands such as `drush @alias cc all` work but a contributed command like `drush @alias elysia-cron run somecron` is *not recognised*, the usual cause is running Drush as the `oN` bash user instead of `oN.ftp`: the `oN` account is an Ægir backend identity, so the filter applies there.
-Reconnect as `oN.ftp` and the contributed commands will load.
+If core commands such as `drush @alias cc all` work but a contributed command like `drush @alias elysia-cron run somecron` is *not recognised*, the usual cause is running Drush in a bash shell as `oN` (root's `su -s /bin/bash - oN`) instead of as `oN.ftp`: the `oN` account is an Ægir backend identity, so the filter applies there.
+Run it as `oN.ftp` and the contributed commands will load.
 If you instead need a contributed command to run from an **Ægir backend task** (such as backend-mode cron), ask your host to enable it for your instance — see [SECURITY.md](SECURITY.md).